hasura/graphql-engine/docs/graphql/manual/auth/webhook.rst

   :depth: 2
   :local:

-You can configure a webhook to authenticate all incoming requests to the Hasura GraphQL engine server.
+You can configure a webhook (see :doc:`GraphQL engine server options <../deployment/graphql-engine-flags/reference>`) to authenticate all incoming requests to the Hasura GraphQL engine server.
-See :doc:`GraphQL engine server options <../deployment/graphql-engine-flags/reference>` for details.

 .. image:: ../../../img/graphql/manual/auth/webhook-auth.png